jwill/uva-cli/README.md

 License
 =======
-I have yet to decide on a license to apply to the source code.
+lucastan has yet to decide on a license to apply to the source code.
+So my fork is also undetermined.
-Meanwhile, I reserve all copyrights.

-Please let me know if there is any problem!
+Please let me know if there is any problems.